MassiveAwareness/medieval-empire/README.md

 This project is proudly built on the fundamental building blocks of the web, without any external JavaScript frameworks.

 - **HTML5:** Provides the structure and content for the multiple pages of the game.
-- **CSS3:** Used for all visual styling, creating the medieval atmosphere, layout, and animations.
+- **CSS3:** Used for all visual styling, creating the medieval-fantasy atmosphere, layout, and effects.
 - **JavaScript (ES6+):** The engine for all game logic.
 It leverages ES6 Modules for a clean and organized codebase.

 ## Project Structure